-EXPERIENCE FADES INTO MEMORY
+EXPERIENCE FADES TO MEMORY

-This Photo project originates with iPhone photographs taken during 2013 and 2014 in Palestine.
+This work-in-progres originates with iPhone photographs taken during 2013 and 2014 in Palestine.
 The idea was to be able to trace often travelled routes with broad geographical context and photographic detail.
 This route on a Flickr account in "Map" mode depicts how I would travel to work in Abu Dis from Ramallah.

 You can also download free for personal or educational use any or all of these images with geotags intact from my Google Photos account.

 Another Lightroom screen shot this time of a much smaller area, representing the central souk, or open-air market in Ramallah.

 The linear video embedded above is a structuralist experiment incorporating the images from locations on the previous screen shot.
 These images are in the order they were recorded, all move in the same direction and approximately the same duration.